Babak's Oriental Carpets

 Extra Large Carpet

 Size: 11'2" x 8'1"

 The name Ardebil is associated with the magnificent sixteenth century specimens such as the one exhibited at the Victoria and Albert Museum in London.
 These were the first of the floral-type carpets made to the order of the Safavid court during the reign of Shah Tahmasp.
 Recent Ardebils have nothing in common with these antique specimens.
 They are carpets with geometric motifs clearly inspired by Caucasian designs.
 The most popular compositions are based around central medallions, pole medallions and repeating octagonal forms.
-The rest of the field is completely covered with very varied Caucasian motifs: rosettes, stars, animals and humans and geometric shapes.
+The rest of the field is completely covered with a wide variety of Caucasian motifs: rosettes, stars, animals, humans and geometric shapes.
 The borders are usually elaborate and are often made up of a central band framed by a series of guards.
 The guards are decorated with rosettes and octagonal stars as well as a series of other geometric shapes.
-The field is usually ivory and the dyes used for the motifs are very vivid, with a lot of reds and pea greens.
+The field is usually ivory and the dyes used for the motifs are vivid with a lot of reds and pea greens.

 Price Range and Value:

 Ardebils can be good buys, and although not traditionally noted for their investment potential, the growing scarcity of Persian village and nomadic carpets is likely to ensure their resale value over the longer term.

 For any further questions please call us at: (250) 480-7114Articles & Videos